Administrative Assistant: Job Description & Duties

 ● Coordinate and schedule meetings and conferences

-● Maintain complete stock of all office supplies and accuracy of inventory
+● Maintain complete stock of all office supplies and accurate inventory

 ● Connect with office vendors to carry out fixes and improvements